Crowdlending

 If the applicant is "creditworthy", the application is approved and the credit project appears on the platform with the corresponding interest mark-up.
 Investors can then enter the individual credit projects and later receive interest payments.

 Banks are thus left out in the cold.
-This makes crowdlending (P2P lending) a classic alternative to the traditional bank loan.
+For Borrowers this makes crowdlending (P2P lending) a favourable alternative to a traditional bank loan.
+Investors benefit from a stable alternative investment option to diversify their portfolio.